fkarg/fkarg.github.io/_posts/2019-09-13-getting-things-done.md

 subtitle: the art of stress-free productivity
 tags: [book]
 ---
 My thoughts about books I read.
+Coming soon: the updated edition of David Allans bestseller GTD.

-# Getting Things Done
+# Overview

 If you are not aware, there is a book from David Allen called like this.
 And well, I just started reading it.
 This will become a summary for myself.
 You